jlesage/docker-firefox/README.md

-All credit goes to https://github.com/jlesage/docker-firefox, only goal of this fork is to implement automatic versions upgrades
+All credit goes to https://github.com/jlesage/docker-firefox, only goal of this fork is to implement automatic version upgrades.

 # Docker container for Firefox